boltops-tools/ufo/docs/_docs/upgrade4.md

           create  .ufo/settings/network/default.yml
     Upgrade complete.

 If you run the upgrade command without specified options, then ufo will detect and use the default vpc and subnets, which might not be what you want.
-Inspect the files and verify that they are what's desired.
+Inspect the files and verify that they are what you desired.

 ### Verify changed files

 File | Changes
 --- | ---
 .ufo/params.yml | The create_service and update_service sections have been removed.
 The options handed by CloudFormation and can be customized with `.ufo/settings/cfn/default.yml`.
 If you have used these options for Fargate support, you no longer need to worry about them.
 The generated CloudFormation template detects if the task definition uses Fargate and handles it for you.
-.ufo/settings.yml | A network_profile and cfn_profile option has been added with default settings.
+.ufo/settings.yml | A network_profile and cfn_profile option have been added with default settings.
 .ufo/settings/network/default.yml | This generated file will have the vpc and subnets that you specified above.
 You can change them directly in this file to control what network settings ufo uses.